auth0/docs/articles/microsites/call-api/call-api-regular-web-app.md

 ---
-title: Call My API from My Regular Web App
+title: Call Your API from Your Regular Web App
 description: Everything you need to know to call your API from your regular web app.
 ctaText: Go to Quickstart
 ctaLink: /docs/quickstart/webapp